Skip to content

 Are there any state benefits?

 residents above certain asset thresholds pay full care costs.
 Below the threshold, state support kicks.
-Attendance Allowance provides 72-108/week regardless of income for those with significant care needs. public healthcare Continuing Healthcare covers full costs for qualifying health conditions.
+Attendance Allowance provides 72-108/week regardless of income for those with significant care needs. the universal healthcare system Continuing Healthcare covers full costs for qualifying health conditions.

 Related Calculators